RickStrahl/Commander-MarkdownMonster-Addin/readme.md

 ### C# Script Execution
 Scripts are executed as C# code that is compiled dynamically as 'in memory' assemblies.
 The addin caches generated assemblies so that multiple executions don't keep generating new assemblies.

-You can pretty much execute any .NET code as long as you can reference the required assemblies you need for your code to execute.
+You can execute any .NET code as long as you can reference the required assemblies you need for your code.

 #### Script Execution
 Scripts are turned into a C# class that is then compiled into an assembly and executed.
 Assemblies are created dynamically and cached once generated based on the code snippet's content (plus the compiler mode).
 If you execute the same script repeatedly, one assembly is generated and used repeatedly.
-Each new or modified snippet generates a new assembly.
+Each new or modified snippet generates a new assembly when it is executed for the first time - subsequent invocations are cached and thus faster.

-Scripts include default assemblies and namespaces, so most features that are used in Markdown Monster are already in scope and accessible without adding explicit `#r` assembly references or `using` statements.
+Scripts include default assemblies and namespaces that are used in Markdown Monster , so most features that are used in Markdown Monster are already in scope and accessible without adding explicit `#r` assembly references or `using` statements.
+Add references and namespaces only if you get compilation errors to that effect.

-Scripts execute in the context of a class in the following format:
+Scripts execute in the context of a class method in the following format:

 ```cs
 24.  public object ExecuteCode(params object[] parameters)